 Like most other girls her age, she had to help with household chores – cooking, cleaning, fetching water- and taking care of her younger sibling.
 She had to stay at home, while her younger brother started going to school.

 This is the story of many rural households, wherein no value is seen in sending the girl to school and boys are given the priority of being sent to school.
 Poverty affects girls more than it does boys as parents see education of their sons as more of an investment.

 Anaya’s father was a farmer and made just enough money to ensure his family had a meal everyday.
 Money was scarce, but he is trying to build a pukka home for his family.
 Her mother shares, “We don’t have much money and cannot afford fees, supplies or fancy uniforms for her.
 I might be nice if she studied.
 But really what difference will her going to school make?“

 Lack of awareness doesn’t help the cause.
 Many rural families believe education is expensive for them.
 However, under the Right to Education Act, primary education is free for children between 6-14 years with various benefits such as free mid-day meals being provided.

-Educate Girls’ community volunteers, called Team Balika, communicate these benefits to families and help them with the enrollment process.
-The Team Balika in her village met Anaya’s parents and explained the benefits of education to them, telling them how Anaya had a chance to break the cycle of poverty by studying, enabling her to find a job in the future.
+Educate Girls’ community volunteers, called Team Balika, communicate these benefits to families and help them with the enrolment process.
+The Team Balika in her village met Anaya’s parents and explained the benefits of education to them, telling them how Anaya would have a chance to break the cycle of poverty by studying, enabling her to find a job in the future.

 After some time of counselling by the Team Balika, her parents finally agreed and Anaya was enrolled back to school in Class 3!